jarle/remix-adonisjs-docs/docs/technical-details/accessing-services.md

 }
 ```

-It is tempting to include this service directly in our loaders with `import`, but that would mean pulling AdonisJS code into our Remix code.
+It is tempting to include this service directly in our loaders with `import`, but that would mean pulling AdonisJS code into our frontend code.
-**As a general rule we should avoid including AdonisJS code directly in our Remix code to keep the separation clean.**
+**As a general rule we should avoid including AdonisJS code directly in our frontend code to keep the separation clean.**

-We will therefore register our services in the AdonisJS container and access them only at runtime from our Remix loaders.
+We will therefore register our services in the AdonisJS container and access them only at runtime from our React Router loaders.
 If you are unfamiliar with the AdonisJS IoC container, you can think of it as a key-value map that is shared across the application at runtime.
 This makes it possible to insert stuff such as singleton services and access them across your application.